studentkittens/lncs-pandoc/paper.md

     }
 ~~~

-**Testsuite:** `Git-annex` was not developed as a script as the developer
-wanted to have a full featured and stable testing environment. `Git-annex`
-implements a `git annex test`-command to run all available test cases for
+**Testsuite:** `Git-annex` implements a `git annex test`-command to run all
-`git-annex`.
-There is also a `git annex testremote` which makes it possible to
+available test cases for `git-annex`.
+There is also a `git annex
-test a remote repository.
-When running this command a lot of `git-annex`
+testremote`-command which makes it possible to test a remote repository.
+When
-commands are run to verify that the `git-annex`-remote is working correct.
+running this command a lot of `git-annex`-commands are executed to verify that the
-This is also a nice feature to test a self implemented `special remote`-module.
+`git-annex`-remote is working correctly.
+This is also a nice feature to test a
+self implemented `special remote`-module.

 ## Conclusion

-`Git annex` is by no means not only a tool for *unix hackers* and *power users*.
+`Git-annex` is by no means not only a tool for *unix hackers* and *power users*.
 There has also been a lot of development done yet to make `git-annex` more user
 friendly by introducing the [git annex webapp](#webapp).